 A juvenile is a person under the age of 17.
 The St. Louis County Family Court handles juvenile law violations.
 An exception to this is traffic violations committed by someone 15-1/2 years of age or older.
 These traffic violations are handled through the Glendale Municipal Court.

 The department reported the following number of contacts with juveniles:

-Reports Involving Juveniles Juveniles Taken Into Custody 7 13 Offenses Involving Juveniles: Curfew Violations Runaway Possession of Narcotics/Drug Paraphernalia Incorrigible 10 1 1 1
+Reports Involving Juveniles Juveniles Taken Into Custody 22 3

+Offenses Involving Juveniles:

+Curfew Violations 1

+Runaway 1

+Incorrigible 1

 Calls For Service